tcelestino/code-challenge-payment_api/README.md

 - [ ] Adjusting some integration and unit tests
 - [ ] Add API_KEY to the API request
 - [ ] Using zod to schema validation
+- [ ] Implement CI using Github Actions

 ## License